 Before you can use back-up child care, and even before you can make a reservation for back-up child care, you must first register each child for whom you might request care.
 You'll register online, and through the registration process, you will provide materials such as a care profile, an informed consent form, and allergy and medication details.

-To register, visit https://backup.brighthorizons.com/jpmc.
+To register for back-up care, visit https://backup.brighthorizons.com/jpmc.